jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 at a Hardwear.io session in 2020, and also presented at the Open Source Firmware Conference, in a talk titled, Guiding Engineering Teams Toward a More Secure
+Usage of U\-Boot.
-Usage of U\-Boot.In July 2021, Sultan Qasim Khan and Jeremy Boone published a three\-part blog series on AlternativeIn August 2021, Diana Dragusin published, The ABCs of NFC chip security, which explored how the complexityof the NFC technology and standardization ecosystem is contributing to security weaknesses.
-She also surveyed a range of NFC chips by a wide and representative range of vendors,and published findings in terms of things like user memory protections and system configuration protections, and demonstrating the importance of product threat\- modelling when selecting which NFC chips to use in new hardware products.In December 2021, Catalin Visinescu published, Why IoT Security Matters, in which he makes a case for why IoT security matters, and walks us through a threat modelling exercise to understand the different ways internet\- connected devices can be attacked.Later that month, Catalin Visinescu also published Choosing the Right MCU for Your Embedded
+In August 2021, Diana Dragusin published, The ABCs of NFC chip security, which explored how the complexity of the NFC technology and standardization ecosystem is contributing to security weaknesses.
+She also surveyed a range of NFC chips by a wide and representative range of vendors,and published findings in terms of things like user memory protections and system configuration protections, and demonstrating the importance of product threat\- modelling when selecting which NFC chips to use in new hardware products.
+In December 2021, Catalin Visinescu published, Why IoT Security Matters, in which he makes a case for why IoT security matters, and walks us through a threat modelling exercise to understand the different ways internet\- connected devices can be attacked.
+Later that month, Catalin Visinescu also published Choosing the Right MCU for Your Embedded
 Device Desired Security Features of Microcontrollers.
-This article illuminated important security criteria that must be evaluated when choosing the right MCU component for an embedded systems project, helping to establish the questions engineers should ask chip vendors before deciding what is the best microcontroller for their new product.In December 2021, Simon Watson published FPGAs:Security Through Obscurity which discussed emerging use cases of FPGAs, the changing FPGA technology landscape \& how it affects security, recent FPGA vulnerabilities (including Starbleed, Thangrycat, JackHammer, \& others), as well as attacks \& defenses for FPGAs.212021 NCC Group Annual Research Report5G Security
+This article illuminated important security criteria that must be evaluated when choosing the right MCU component for an embedded systems project, helping to establish the questions engineers should ask chip vendors before deciding what is the best microcontroller for their new product.
+In December 2021, Simon Watson published FPGAs:
+Security Through Obscurity which discussed emerging use cases of FPGAs, the changing FPGA technology landscape \& how it affects security, recent FPGA vulnerabilities (including Starbleed, Thangrycat, JackHammer, \& others), as well as attacks \& defenses for FPGAs.
+2021 NCC Group Annual Research Report
+22
+5G Security
 \& Smart
+Environments
-EnvironmentsIn June 2021, Traficom the Finnish transport andcommunications agency along with the Aalto University, Cisco, Ericsson, Nokia, and PwC, organized the 5G Cyber Security Hack competition, and annual hackathon\- style event in which around 130 security experts from
+In June 2021, Traficom the Finnish transport and communications agency along with the Aalto University, Cisco, Ericsson, Nokia, and PwC, organized the 5G Cyber Security Hack competition, and annual hackathon\- style event in which around 130 security experts from